 A study published in JAMA in 2016, found that older adults are using more and more supplements.
-Researchers found an increase of almost 50 percent increase in the use of multiple supplements, despite, the author wrote, “no evidence of any clinical benefits.”
+Researchers found an increase of almost 50 percent in the use of multiple supplements, despite, the author wrote, “no evidence of any clinical benefits.”

 Still, experts have compiled information about some common supplements and their effect on different prescription medications.
 Here are a few examples: